Matthew-Smith/rust_starter/README.md

 Try setting a breakpoint just inside the main function and press `F5` to build and execute to ensure that you have everything working.

+Check out the [Branches](#branches) section to see examples and setups doing different things

 ## Renaming the project
 After you have everything set up you might want to rename everything from `rust_starter` to your project name.
 Easiest way is to do a global search for rust_starter but mainly look in the following